lastguru-net/emp/content/posts/2025/getting-started.md

    git clone <your-repo-url>
    cd <your-repo>
    ```
-   Alternatively, you can edit files directly in your repository using GitHub's web interface.
+5. Alternatively, you can edit files directly in your repository using GitHub's web interface.
 Simply navigate to the file you want to edit, click the pencil icon, make your changes, and commit them.

 ### Fork vs Template: Which Should You Choose?

 - **Use this template**: Creates a new repository in your GitHub account with no connection to the original.
 Best if you want a clean start and don’t plan to sync updates from the EMP repository.
 - **Fork**: Creates a copy of the repository in your GitHub account, keeping the full history and a link to the original (upstream).
 Ideal if you want to pull future updates from EMP or contribute back.

-> **Note**: If you use the template, your repository will not be linked to the original EMP repository.
-This ensures a clean setup but means you cannot easily sync updates.
-If syncing updates is important, choose the fork option instead.
+> **Note**: Choosing “Use this template” gives you a one‑time snapshot with no upstream link or shared commit history.
+Clean, independent, lightweight: only your future commits.
+You will not see later fixes, features, security tweaks, or structural changes added to EMP, however; adopting them later means comparing files manually and selective copying.
+A “Fork” keeps full history plus a live upstream reference, so new changes remain visible and can be merged or rebased.
+The more you alter core layouts, config files, build scripts, data structures, or directory organization, the harder upstream changes become to apply.
+Past a certain depth of customization, meaningful syncing can turn fragile, extremely time‑consuming, or effectively impossible.
+To mitigate it, significant structural changes that may benefit others should be pushed upstream.
+Template favors ownership and independence; fork favors ongoing co-evolution and traceability.

 ### Keeping Your Repository Updated